Fank/docker-steamcmd-gmail/README.md

 ## Initial
 For GMail you need to authentificate your account a credential file will be saved this should be stored secure:

-`docker run -t --rm -v ~/.gmail-credential.json:/credential.json fank/steamcmd-gmail +quit`
+`docker run -it --rm -v ~/.gmail-credential.json:/credential.json fank/steamcmd-gmail +quit`

 If you don't trust me you can use our own client secret file, follow "Step 1" https://developers.google.com/gmail/api/quickstart/go

 And mount your `client_secret.json`:

-`docker run -t --rm -v <your client_secret.json>:/client_secret.json -v ~/.gmail-credential.json:/credential.json  fank/steamcmd-gmail +quit`
+`docker run -it --rm -v <your client_secret.json>:/client_secret.json -v ~/.gmail-credential.json:/credential.json  fank/steamcmd-gmail +quit`

 ## Automated